Top Norway River’s for Atlantic Salmon

 What are your top Norway rivers and why?
 Leave your answers in the comments below.

 If you want to learn more about Fly fishing, contact our experienced team, who will be happy to answer any queries you have.
-Why not take some time to look at our ever-growing list of Salt and Freshwater fishing destinations which can all be seen our dedicated Fly fishing page.
+Why not take some time to look at our ever-growing list of Salt and Freshwater fishing destinations which can all be seen our dedicated Fly fishing page or some of the fantastic fishing videos that can be found over on our Youtube Channel.